-Consider me among the many who felt that Guardians of the Galaxy (2014) was a weird choice for expanding the Marvel cinematic universe.
+Consider me among the many who felt that Guardians of the Galaxy (2014) was a weird choice for expanding the Marvel Cinematic Universe.
 Now that I’ve seen it, consider my skepticism erased.
 Knowing very little about these characters, I went into the film expecting nothing except that it would probably be pretty good.
-But it’s much better than good — in fact, it’s among the best of the Marvel films, probably better than The Avengers.
+But it’s much better than good — in fact, it’s among the best of the Marvel films to date.